 EWI-Pro has ETAG (European Technical Approval Guidelines) Certification for this method of installation.
 Once the insulation is secured, the beading can be applied onto the insulation.
 This includes the corner beads, stop beads, reveal beads, drip beads and verge trims.
 Once it is secured using a basecoat mixture, you are then ready to install the reinforcement layer.

-When the walls have been basecoated and primed if required, they can be rendered using our decorative renders.
+When the walls have been primed and basecoat applied, they can be rendered using our decorative renders.
 The EWI-040 Silicone Silicate and the EWI-075 Silicone Renders are our most popular through-coloured renders and would work very well on a nice and level basecoat.

 There you have it – how to apply render and insulation to render carrier boards!